vintasoftware/entity-embed/docs/guide/usage.rst

 - Deduplication, when you have a single dirty dataset with duplicates: `notebooks/Deduplication-Example.ipynb <https://github.com/vintasoftware/entity-embed/blob/main/notebooks/Deduplication-Example.ipynb>`_
 - Record Linkage, when you have multiple clean datasets you need to link: `notebooks/Record-Linkage-Example.ipynb <https://github.com/vintasoftware/entity-embed/blob/main/notebooks/Record-Linkage-Example.ipynb>`_
+- After you run the notebooks/Record-Linkage-Example.ipynb, you can check the `notebooks/End-to-End-Matching-Example.ipynb <https://github.com/vintasoftware/entity-embed/blob/main/notebooks/End-to-End-Matching-Example.ipynb>`_ to learn how to integrate Entity Embed with a pairwise classifier.

 More info
 ---------